 Indoor swimming pools with slides, splash zones and other fun stuff near Leeds

-Swimming is often a go-to activity at this time of year as there is lots of fun to be had and energy burnt, whatever the weather!!
-Unfortunately, we currently don’t have an indoor waterpark in Leeds but there are lots of options within an hour (ish) drive of Leeds.
+We currently don’t have an indoor waterpark in Leeds but there are lots of options of family indoor swimming pools for kids and babies with slides within an hour (ish) drive of Leeds.

 1. Calypso Cove Waterpark, Barnsley